gitprojectspk/Capstone2_Genetic_Disorder_Prediction/README.md

 ## 8. Takeaways
 - The dataset is too small.
 It also with lot of missing values.
-After handling the missing values, we applied different models.
-Random Forest Classifier Accuracy : 48.72 RandomForestClassifier F1 : 40.89 Random Forest classifier showed better performance.
+- After handling the missing values, we applied different models.
+Random Forest classifier showed better performance
+    - Random Forest Classifier Accuracy : 48.72
+    - F1 Score : 40.89
 - As the dataset is imbalanced, using SMOTE Oversampling and handling the Class_weight, helped to improve the score.
 Using RandomizedSearchCV, the hyperparameters are selected, using which the accuracy increased to 49.18 with F1 score : 41.69
 - Feature Importance graph shows that almost all of the features are important.